HuloM/Go-Web-App-Projects/Calculator/README.md

 # Calculator app
-this app is my first attempt at a go program, created from a tutorial found: https://tutorialedge.net/golang/go-webassembly-tutorial/ you can find most of the code I used their minus some changes I made to both the [index page](./index.html) and [main go file](./main.go)
+this app is my first attempt at a go program, created from a tutorial found: https://tutorialedge.net/golang/go-webassembly-tutorial/ you can find most of the code I used there minus some changes I made to both the [index page](./index.html) and [main go file](./main.go)

 ## How to use this app
 > Download files into one folder